Plain English Summary

 Topic: Cardiovascular disease; Subtopic: Cardiovascular (all Subtopics); Disease: Cardiovascular

-In this trial we are testing how the depth and frequency of breathing changes with rising inspired carbon dioxide levels.
-We will test this relationship before and after implantation of a biventricular pacemaker for the treatment of heart failure.
+This trial tests how the depth and frequency of breathing changes with rising inspired carbon dioxide levels.
+This relationship is tested before and after implantation of a biventricular pacemaker for the treatment of heart failure.
 This involves breathing in and out of a 5-litre bag using a mouthpiece similar to that found on a snorkel.
 As the patient breathes, the amount of carbon dioxide in the gas mixture rises, which stimulates faster and deeper breathing.
 We measure the carbon dioxide concentration against the depth and frequency of breathing (measured by a tachometer).
 The whole test takes around 20 minutes and the measurement period (whilst breathing in to the bag) around 5 minutes.
 Patients will be tested before the pacemaker is implanted, 6 weeks later and 6 months later.
 In addition, the patient's notes will be reviewed after 2 years to document adverse heart failure events.

 Primary outcome measures